LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 case-sensitive, so they treat ``JavaScript`` and ``Javascript`` as different strings.

-The Company Team has *demanded* (ahem, *strongly requested*, they politely clarify) that this needs to be fixed.
-And you’ve told them that you’re up to the task.
+The Company Team strongly requested that this needs to be fixed, and of course you told them that you are up to the task.

 Here are some questions to ask yourself as you get started: